 Staff work in partnership with parents and carers to ensure children's individual needs are met.
 Suitable information is provided to parents about the setting and sound systems are in place for staff to gather information about children's individual needs.
 Staff offer daily verbal updates to ensure parents are informed about their child's care and progress.
-Although staff ensure that they find out about the children's home language and gather key words, children have fewer opportunities to use, hear and see their home language in the setting.
+Parents state they are happy with the provision and speak highly of the staff team.
+Although, staff ensure that they find out about the children's home language and gather key words, children have fewer opportunities to use, hear and see their home language in the setting.
 This potentially affects their ability to confidently use their own language outside the home and build strong bilingual foundations when learning English.
-Appropriate systems are in place to support children with special educational needs and/or disabilities.